nachoapps/pad-object-detection/README.md

 Check out the [commands](scripts/README.md) I've provided.
 These allow you to generate the training data, train the model, run evaluation, export a frozen model, and run inference on an arbitrary image.

+# Cloud training

+You can actually train these models on the Cloud via TPU usage, but I haven't tried that.
+I have tried using Google's Cloud Vision AutoML product.
+You can find instructions on how to use that in the cloud_vision directory.

+Unfortunately their object detection models are not yet exportable, but I've tested it and the quality is good (just expensive).

+Their classifier models ARE exportable, and I have trained one and put it in the models directory on Drive.